mammaru/tweet/README.md

 db = DataBase.instance
 ```
 ## save data
-To save tweet into database
+To save tweet into database, make hash of tweet data and save
 ```
 tweet = {:user => username,
          :text => body of tweet,